What to Do if You Can't Make Payroll

 Finding cash in a crunch

 Owners with a bank account short of the money needed to make payroll will need to find cash quickly.
-If you're facing a temporary cash crunch, you may be able to solve the problem with Paychex Promise, a subscription-based program that provides a number of payroll solutions, including:
+You may be able to avoid a future cash crunch by partnering with a reputable payroll provider, like Paychex, which offers Paychex Promise, a subscription-based program that provides a number of payroll solutions, including:

 - Payroll protection: This extends the collection of payroll funds from your business bank account by up to seven days without interruption of service or insufficient fund charges.